-Information on various categories of visa in China and which is legal for an Internship [Updated in 2018]
+Information on various categories of visa and the Right China Internship Visa [Updated in 2018]

 Finding an internship in China or even particularly summer internship in China is actually not that difficult, especially if you go through CIP Platform.
 However, China requires most nationals to obtain a visa just to enter the country, and definitely a visa to study and intern.
 Visa regulations are constantly changing, and different agencies will tell you a variety of truths, so here we provide you an overview of possible visas you might be offered, or could encounter, during your China internship program search.
 Whether you are looking for a visa for an internship in Shanghai or Beijing, this article gives you a good information you can rely on.
 With over 10 years working in the industry and fair idea about China, internships and average salary in China, I will share some insights about China Internship visas

-We hope you’ll use the information furnished to choose the right visa for an internship in China and enjoy your life in any cities like Shanghai, Beijing or Nanjing.
+We hope you’ll use the information provided to choose the right visa for an internship in China and enjoy your life in any cities like Shanghai, Beijing or Nanjing.

 The Visitor Visa (F-visa)

 Back in the day (pre-2013), a visitor F-visa would allow for a six-month internship, paid or non-paid.
 However, nowadays the wording allowing students to intern has been removed, and it has become a gray area.
 Strictly speaking, the F-visas are described as for non-commercial “visits, exchanges, inspections, etc.”, offered to experts invited for non-commercial conferences, cultural exchange, investigation, scientific/technological/educational tours, or for sports and other health activities.
 The F-visa should probably not be used for internships, which could be why many applicants applying for internships have had their F-visa applications rejected.
 However, since there is no official “internship visa” and nowhere does it strictly state that an F-visa can be used for an internship; but China visa category F (F-visas) are still offered to interns in China by some Internship Providers.